Coordinators: Anna-Lena Titze, Sanni Peltola and Youssef Tawfik.

 -

-The first edition of the program will officially launch in September 2026
+The first edition of the program will officially launch in October 2026 (Kick-off meeting October 1st)

 Who is it for?